Uncover Payroll Blindspots By Looking Into These 7 Metrics

 Each deviation from the system can reduce the effectiveness of the payroll.
 Measuring productivity is beneficial to ensure that the payroll department is achieving a unified goal in a timely manner, with minimal error.

 The efficiency of the payroll process can be determined by measuring certain details.
-Consider the time to fix mistakes, the number of retrospective payments, and the number of payments processed outside of the normal cycle time.
+Consider:

 3. Time to run payroll